Praqma/deploy2docker/README.md

 In the logs, you see:
 * a directory `/home/containers-runtime/example-wordpress-website` is failing, because I placed it in as something which should fail.
 (It's `app.env` file is missing - on purpose).
 Seeing it fail proves that the script is doing it's thing.
 * **mysql** is setup to run as docker-compose application , but it's setup does not come from a git repository.
 That is why you see `ERROR` during `git pull` when the script is processing the  mysql directory.
 This is ok in my setup.
-* `privatecoaching.no` is actually a wordpressed based docker-compose app, under testing, configured manually.
-It's code will soon be part of a git repository of it's own.
-Please ignore it.